Generalized Donaldson-Thomas Invariants via Kirwan Blowups: Generalized Donaldson-Thomas Invariants

 \subsection{Generalized DT invariants via Kirwan blowups}

 Let $\mM$ be the moduli space of Gieseker semistable sheaves with fixed Chern character $\gamma$ on a Calabi-Yau threefold $W$.
 Let $\kappa \colon \oO_W \to K_W$ be a trivialization of $K_W$.

 The space $\mM$ is the truncation of a derived Artin stack $\pmb{\mM}$.
 Moreover, by \cite{PTVV} $\kappa$ induces a $(-1)$-shifted symplectic structure on $\pmb{\mM}$ and therefore by \cite{JoyceArt} a d-critical structure on $\mM$.
-Since $\mM = \left[ X / G \right]$ is obtained by GIT (cf. \cite[Section~4]{HuyLehn}), the conditions of Theorem~\ref{main thm} hold and we have the Kirwan partial desingularization $\tilde{\mM}$ and its virtual fundamental cycle $[\tilde{\mM}]^{\mathrm{vir}}$.
+Since $\mM = \left[ X / G \right]$ is obtained by GIT (cf. \cite[Section~4]{HuyLehn}), the conditions of Theorem~\ref{main thm} hold and we have the intrinsic stabilizer reduction $\tilde{\mM}$ and its virtual fundamental cycle $[\tilde{\mM}]^{\mathrm{vir}}$.

 Since choosing a different trivialization amounts to rescaling $\kappa$ and subsequently the d-critical structure, by Remarks \ref{presentation independence} and \ref{scale invariance}, the virtual cycle does not depend on the choice of $\kappa$ or presentation as a quotient stack.